zhudotexe/kani/docs/kani.rst

     Web frameworks like FastAPI and Flask 2 allow your route methods to be async, meaning you can await a kani method from within your route method without having to get too in the weeds with asyncio.

-    Otherwise, you can create an async context by defining an async function and using :func:`asyncio.run`: .. todo intersphinx
+    Otherwise, you can create an async context by defining an async function and using :func:`asyncio.run`:

     .. code-block:: python